 4) Determining that the entity is a particular type of entity;

 5) Determining a type-level count of the query submissions that include the first suffix and are estimated to refer to entities of the particular type of entity; and

 6) Assigning a score to the particular suffix based on the entity-level count and the type-level count.

-So, we can see that when people perform queries about Phoenix, the City, they often ask for The Zip Code, weather information, and the Time Zone it is in.
+So, we can see that when people perform queries about Phoenix, the City, they often ask for the Zip Code, weather information, and the Time Zone it is in.
 When People ask about Phoenix, the band, they usually ask about Albums, Lyrics, and Tours.
-These suffixes provide a hint of what kind of information people are looking for when searching about a specific entity of a certain type.
+These suffixes provide a hint of entity attributes people are looking for when searching about a specific entity of a certain type.